Integralist/carbon/README.md

 # Carbon

-HTTP Response Header Sorting and Filtering
+Carbon is a tool that issues HTTP requests, then parses, sorts and displays relevant HTTP response headers.

-> carbon filtering: method of filtering impurities
+> **NOTE**: The name 'carbon' comes from carbon filtering: method of filtering impurities.

+By default it will display all response headers with coloured keys, but headers can also be filtered, as well as parsed into JSON for easier piping/analysis...

 ![Example output of running the carbon executable](./carbon.png)